dreshetnyak/AudioCat/README.md

 New.
 Added a status update for the image attachment stage, before it appeared to be frozen without any status during this stage.<br>
 New.
 FLAC concatenation is changed to use re-encoding instead of concat.<br>
 Fix.
 Trim start and end spaces from a suggested file name.<br>
 Bug.
-Disabled chapters support for FLAC format as the formai itself doesn't support it.<br>
+Disabled chapters support for FLAC format as the format itself doesn't support it.<br>
 Bug.
 File list could contain BOM, that could cause concatenation failure.<br>
 Bug.
 When generating files list the app was outputting an extra new line after the header.